 To use the OctoML Python SDK, you will need Python 3.7 or later.
 To install the Python SDK, run:

 $ pip install octomizer-sdk

 You can test that the installation was successful by running the command-line client, which will be on your PATH:

 The above command should show a help message and exit.
-See OctoML Command Line Interface for more details.
+See OctoML CLI for more details.

 To use the OctoML SDK, you must first create an API token via the